txu89/codenames/README.md

   * New game button will reset and randomize game board
   * Change the color of cards using css
   * Each card will have a prop value stored to determine color/team
+  * Need to track number of correct words for each team
+  *